aslak3/cpu/README.md

 # 16 bit processor in VHDL

-This is a project for learning, which is pretty much useless except for anyone interested in how a trivial processor could be implemented.
+This is a project for self-learning, and is pretty much useless except for anyone interested in how a simple processor could be implemented.
 That said, I think it's cool.

-This is also a work in progress.
+This is of course a work in progress.

 # Summary of features

+* Load/Store: only loads and stores access memory
 * 16 bit address and databuses
 * 16 bit opcodes
 * Byte and word size memory accesses, with signed/unsigned extension on byte reads
-* Some instructions (LOADI, STOREI, JUMPs, BRANCHes, ALUI) have one following operand
+* Some opcodes (LOADI, STOREI, JUMPs, BRANCHes, ALUI, CALLs) have one following operand
 * 8 x 16 bit general purpose registers
 * 16 bit Program Counter
 * Load and store instructions operate either through a register or an immediate address
   - With optional immediate displacement
-* Clear instruction, though it's currently no faster then an XOR
+* Clear instruction
 * Simple status bits: zero, negative, carry
-* ALU operations are: add, add with carry, subtract, subtract with carry, increment, decrement, and, or, xor, not, shift left, shift right, copy, negation, compare
+* ALU operations are
+  - add, add with carry, subtract, subtract with carry, increment, decrement, and, or, xor, not, shift left, shift right, copy, negation, compare, bit test, compare with zero
 * ALU operations are of the form DEST <= DEST op OPERAND, or DEST <= op DEST
-  - where both are registers
-  - ALUI operates with an immediate operand, eg ADDI r0,0x1234
+  - ALUI operates with an immediate operand
-* Conditional jumps: always, on each flag set or clear with don't cares
+* Conditional jumps and branches: always, on each flag set or clear with don't cares
 * Nop instruction
 * Stacking: call/return and push and pop, with "quick" and multi register operations
 * No microcode: a coded state machine is used
-* Most instructions are 3 cycles
+* Most instructions take 3 cycles
+* CustomASM (https://github.com/hlorenzi/customasm) is the current assembler

 # Additional limitations